 - Calculation of a cardiac risk score

-The Functional Fitness Assessment will determine your level of physical fitness and these results will form part of the application process and medical material about your general level of health and fitness.
-Please continue to monitor our website as further information on what the Functional Fitness Assessment involves will be available here shortly.
+The Function Fitness Assessment will determine your level of physical fitness and these results will form part of the application process and medical material about your general level of health and fitness.
+Further information on what is involved in the Functional Fitness Assessment is available in the Basic Functional Fitness Assessment Protocols.

 As Border Force Recruit you will most likely be required to work shifts.

 The Customs and Border Protection operates in an environment where certain operations are required 24 hours a day, 7 days a week.
 Employees are therefore required to do shiftwork in many work areas.
 Rosters are developed in consultation with employees and consider:

 - business needs of workplace health and safety;

 - maintenance of a healthy and productive working environment;

 - factors relating to staff amenity and lifestyle; and